Preparation of Illustrations

-For photos to be reproduced in black and white: Please do not order prints until we have evaluated the proposed illustrations.
-Once your choices have been vetted by the Press, however, we advise you to order the prints and permissions immediately; these can take time to obtain, and we must have final illustrations and permissions in hand by the time copyediting is finished—generally two to three months after you submit your final manuscript.
+For photos to be reproduced in black and white: Please do not order prints or high-resolution digital files until we have evaluated the proposed illustrations.
+Once your choices have been vetted by the Press, however, we advise you to order the photographs and permissions immediately; these can take time to obtain, and we must have final illustrations and permissions in hand by the time copyediting is finished—generally two to three months after you submit your final manuscript.

-Black-and-white glossy prints, 8" by 10", are best; 5" by 7" prints, slides, or transparencies are also acceptable.
+Scans that adhere to our digital art guidelines are best (for a quick summary of minimum standards, see the section on scans and digital photos below); black-and-white glossy prints (we prefer 8-by-10-inch prints but 5-by-7 inches will work also), slides, or transparencies are also acceptable.
 (For information on ordering slides and transparencies, see the section on color photographs.)
-Photographs should not be mounted; number and label each on its back using a grease pencil or other soft pencil.
+Prints should not be mounted; number and label each on its back using a grease pencil or other soft pencil.
 Do not use a ball-point or felt-tipped pen, and never use paperclips or scotch tape on photos.
 Place sheets of paper between photographs so marks will not transfer from the back of one photograph to the front of the next.

 For photos that are to be reproduced in color (specific subject areas and special cases only; consult your editor): Please do not order slides, transparencies, or high-resolution digital versions until we have evaluated the proposed illustrations.
 Once your choices have been vetted by the Press, however, you should seek permission as soon as possible.
 At that time you may also provide prints, slides, or transparencies of your own photographs, or you may order scans after receiving technical specifications from the Press; however, please do not order slides or transparencies from institutions (which often have short loan periods) until we instruct you to do so.